mjhea0/thinkful-html/readme.md

 </html>
 ```

+> Copy and paste this HTML code into your text editor and save the file as "page1.html".

 **Let's look at some of the elements in this simple example ..**

 1. Tags form the structure of your page.
 There usually is an opening tag and then a closing tag, like - `<div></div>`.
 Some tags, like the `<img>` tag does not require a closing tag.
 It's best practice to add a `/` on the end of such tags.